-660-13.A PARKS AND OPEN SPACE SITES
+660-19.A PARKS AND OPEN SPACE SITES

-Parks and open space uses per Table 660-5, including community gardens and urban agriculture, with no principal building on the site.
+Parks and open space uses per Table 660-4, including community gardens and urban agriculture, with no principal building on the site.

 - (1) Principal Buildings.
-When a principal building is located on a park and open space site, such as a community recreation facility or center, the building must meet the regulations of a building type allowed in the zone. - (2) Accessory uses and structures are allowed per
+When a principal building is located on a park and open space site, such as a community recreation facility or center, the building must meet the regulations of a building type allowed in the zone. - (2) Accessory uses and structures are allowed per Article 6.

-Article 5.
 On park and open space sites, outbuildings and accessory structures are allowed, accessory to the principal use, such as restroom pavilions, sheds, ticket booths, and other similar structures.
 All accessory structures must meet the following: - (a) All accessory structures must be located a minimum of 30 feet from any lot line. - (b) The total footprint of all accessory structures on the lot may not exceed 25% of the lot. - (c) The maximum overall height of any accessory structure is 25 feet.

-660-13.B SURFACE PARKING SITES
+660-19.B SURFACE PARKING SITES

-Sites where a surface parking lot is the principal use of the site per Table 660-5 and no permanent principal building is located on the site.
+Sites where a surface parking lot is the principal use of the site per Table 660-4 and no permanent principal building is located on the site.

 - (1) Kiosks.
 A kiosk is a small footprint structure with one or more openings used to vend tickets.
-Ticket kiosks are allowed on surface parking sites as accessory structures provided the following: - (a) The kiosk must be located a minimum of 10 feet from any lot line. - (b) No more than 4 kiosks may be located on any site and the total footprint of all kiosks may not exceed 400 square feet and 10% of the site. - (c) The maximum overall height of the kiosk may not exceed 15 feet. - (2) No accessory structures other than a kiosk are allowed.
+Ticket kiosks are allowed on surface parking sites as accessory structures provided the following: - (a) The kiosk must be located a minimum of 10 feet from any lot line. - (b) No more than 4 kiosks may be located on any site and the total footprint of all kiosks may not exceed 400 square feet and 10% of the site.